 Also, the cooking time varies by the type of lentil you choose, so make sure to review the package instructions for more concrete instructions if you venture outside of brown lentils!

 For vegan tacos, I actually prefer to use a store-bought mix rather than making my own taco seasoning.
 There are usually 6-8 spices in most taco seasonings and, to be honest, sometimes I just don’t have them all on hand.

-I have used Trader Joe’s taco seasoning and Simply Organic taco seasoning for this recipe so I can solidly recommend both.
+I have used Trader Joe’s taco seasoning, Primal Palate Taco Seasoning, and Simply Organic taco seasoning for this recipe so I can solidly recommend those brands.
 However, if you have a favorite taco seasoning it will likely work in this recipe too!
 If for any reason you can’t find taco seasoning near you, here is an easy taco seasoning recipe that also works well for these lentil tacos.